2_1.1.2.jpg

 Design Research and Film

 Natural disasters are an urgent problem on a global scale.
 Their number is increasing due to varied reasons – most prominently climate change – leaving millions of people without a home.
-Radical Gravity attempts to design an efficient global system of a fast and strategic response that accommodates these people in shelters, while creating environment-friendly and sustainable shelter settlements with respect to human well-being.
+Radical Gravity attempts to propose a system of robotic airdropped shelters that accommodates these people in shelters, while creating environment-friendly and sustainable shelter settlements with respect to human well-being.

 Following natural disasters, land infrastructure is often compromised.
 We therefore propose using the high-altitude airdrop method for emergency shelters deployment.
-Instead of limiting the stage air dropping to the delivery of standard shelters, we consider this as a self-building or self-construction stage that distributes ready-to-use emergency shelter settlements to the ones affected.
+Instead of limiting the stage air dropping to the delivery of standard shelters, we consider this as a self-building or self-construction stage.

 Credits